fctoibm/apppak4.x/README.md

 ```

 Edit the [vmwarevars.yaml](./vmwarevars.yaml) file with the IP addresses that will be assigned to the PakHelper node.
 The IP addresses need to be correct in order to properly access the OpenShift servers.
-Edit the [hosts](./hosts) file **vmguest** section to match the PakHelper node information.
-This should be similar to the vmwarevars.yaml file
+Edit the [hosts](./hosts) file **vmguest** section to match the PakHelper node information from the vmwarevars.yaml file from the KVM OCP installation.

 ### Execute the Playbook ###